-Bachelor of Science in Graphic Communication Design
+Bachelor of Science in Communication Design

 - Interaction design: applications for smart phones and tablets, websites, online training systems, interactive games

-Following graduation, graphic communication designers are most likely to work for design firms, internal corporate departments or as freelancers to develop effective communication.
+Following graduation, communication designers are most likely to work for design firms, internal corporate departments or as freelancers to develop effective communication.
 Career opportunities include: advertising, publishing, exhibition design, branding and corporate identity, packaging, publicity, environmental design (signage), experiential design, networked communication design, animation, film effects, and virtual reality applications.

-- Print-based design by Luke Langhus
+- Graphic design by Luke Langhus

 - Interaction design by Amanda Appiarius

-- Time-based design (and another) by GRCD '13
+- Motion design (and another) by GRCD '13